 Within the first day or two after an injury, the benefits of applying ice will be greater.
 Put ice in a bag of frozen ice or a bag of frozen veggies and keep it in the injured area.
 It helps alleviate the pain by decreasing blood flow to the area and preventing swelling.
 Never put the ice straight on your bare skin to prevent frostbite.
 Wrap it rather in a thin towel than apply it to the injured area solely.
 Place ice for 15 and 20 minutes and allow the skin to return between icing to a normal temperature.

 An elastic dressing wrapped around your lesion can decrease swelling as it prevents fluid accumulation.
 It can also help to alleviate pain through a little immobilization of the area injured.
 The bandage may not be sufficient to completely stop mobilization of the injured area, but it will support it and make you stay quiet.

 If the dressing causes tingling, remove it and wrap it looser.
 It should not be tight enough to cause discomfort or blood flow.
 Even mild compression can help avoid collecting fluid around the wound.

 Elevating your injury above your heart level reduces swelling by letting fluid drain away from the surrounding area.
 If you can’t raise it above your heart, try maintaining the wounded area on or near your heart.

 Who Should You See?

-You can choose which sort of doctor you see for your sports wound, unless you are injured that leads to an emergency room trip.
+You can choose which sort of doctor you see for your sports wound unless you are injured, which leads to an emergency room trip.
 You may have an athletic trainer or team doctor at your disposal if you are on a team or in an arranged sports program.
 You will have to decide who can help you the best if you’re not part of a team.
-Contact a sports medicine doctor here at Longevity.
+Contact a sports medicine doctor here at Oklahoma Pain Doc.